remiperrichon/hmm_JOAS/README.md

   You can use "Smoothing_multivariate_01.R" to reproduce data for the first 100 flights.
 First, you need to create an empty folder "folder_res_5".
   For each interation (that is to say for each flight), a csv is created in "folder_res_5".

-- **09_Helicopter.R** : dowload helicopter flight and perform the segmentation (Subsection 6.3).
+- **09_Helicopter.R** : download helicopter flight and perform the segmentation (Subsection 6.3).
 You need to access the Impala Shell (https://opensky-network.org/impala-guide).